 It’s a typical day at His Inexorable Immensity’s Invasion Tower: the power torches burning hot and heavy as they burn a metric ton of astral coal every minute.
 The overcast sky pulls on for miles over the swamp where the lanterns amidst the gray silhouette of a frog-village twinkle cozily in the distance.

 It’s in this tower, deep in one of the basement levels that the chirping ambiance of the insects is interrupted by the thick, painful-sounding slap of an enormous fish across someone’s face.

 At that single utterance, Stereotypical Minion Minion is slapped upside the head by a raw adult male tuna, swung festively by the piscine-scented Hydroponics Research Minion.

-The wronged wheezes uncomfortably on his back for a moment before picking himself up off the slick black-stone cobble.
+The wronged wheezes uncomfortably on his back for a moment before picking himself off the slick black-stone floor.
 He makes a big deal about being hit about, but it’s obvious he’s in perfect health.

 “How dare you lay hand on one of-” he stops a moment as he looks her over, noting the enormous tuna cradled over by its tail over her shoulder.
 “Is that a-”

 “Kingsday Tuna?
 Of course!”

 “I was going to say regular tuna, but yes.”

 She crooks her head to the side with a proud glisten on her glowing eyes.
 “Yeahhh it’s gonna be a new Kingsday tradition I’m startin’ up.
 I’ve been going ‘round everywhere greeting people with this here tuna to spread the holiday cheer!”